Physiomesh Lawsuit – Hernia Complications

 - Organ obstruction

-- A September 2016 lawsuit filed in U.S. District Court for the Middle District of Florida, Orlando Division, filed by a woman who received the mesh in 2014 and experienced a recurrence of her injury in 2015, requiring additional surgery.
+- US District Court for the Middle District of Florida, Orlando Division: A woman who was implanted with mesh in 2014 and experienced hernia recurrence just one year later

-- A November 2016 lawsuit filed in U.S. District Court in Massachusetts by a man who received Ethicon Physiomesh as part of a laparoscopic repair in 2013 and required a second surgery later the same year and again in 2016.
+- US District Court in Massachusetts: A man received Ethicon’s Physiomesh during a laparoscopic repair in 2013 and was forced to undergo one follow-up surgery that same year and then again in 2015

-- A lawsuit filed in the U.S. District Court of Illinois by a man who received the mesh for hernia repair in 2013 and required reoperation in 2015.
+- US District Court of Illinois: A man received Ethicon’s Physiomesh for hernia repair in 2013 and required follow-up surgery two years later

-- Implanted to treat a ventral or abdominal hernia
+- Surgery to treat ventral or abdominal hernia